-In accordance with the policies from time to time laid down by the Cabinet and subject to
+In accordance with the policies from time to time laid down by the Cabinet and subject to persons who are mentally ill, instituting legal proceedings where appropriate jointly with the Head of Legal & Democratic Services.

 - overall budget provision and - the delegation to the Health and Care Integrated Commissioning Board: - 1.
 To manage the Council's Adult Services functions and establishments. - 2.
 To discharge the Council's functions under relevant legislation relating to the care of older people, people with physical disabilities, people with learning difficulties and